VachanVY/Reinforcement-Learning/README.md

 that operate on these domains have relied on hand-crafted features combined with linear value functions or policy representations.
 Clearly, the performance of such systems heavily relies on the quality of the feature representation.
-* Firstly, most successful deep learning applications to date have required large amounts of handlabelled training data
+* Firstly, most successful deep learning applications to date have required large amounts of hand labelled training data
 * RL algorithms, on the other hand, must be able to learn from a scalar reward signal that is frequently sparse, noisy and delayed.
 The delay between actions and resulting rewards,